wfordh/higgins_site_hydeout/_drafts/travels-and-2021-mlb-draft.md

 ## Seattle

 We flew up to Seattle - my first time flying since pre-pandemic - and it was a whirlwind trip.
 I got to see some friends from college as well as my brother and his partner while staying in the cute West Seattle neighborhood.
-I really enjoyed the nature and scenery all over the city
+I enjoyed the scenery and nature across the city as we visited Seward Park, Gas Works, the Ballard Locks, and several neighborhoods.

 [Un Bien](https://www.unbienseattle.com/)